experimental-software/logbook-dart/README.md

 # Logbook

-The logbook project provides a desktop application for chronological note taking.
+The logbook project provides a desktop and command-line application for chronological note taking.

 ## Introduction

 ### Unique value proposition

-- The simplicity of the tool enables maximum focus on subject to be worked on.
+- The simplicity of the tool enables to focus on subject to be worked on.
-- Supports work which requires intensive learning on the job.
+- It has been built to support work which requires intensive learning on the job.

 ### Alternative projects